vacu9708/Guitar-tuner/README.md

 * **7-segments** to show the current target note

 ## Difficulties I went through making it
 As far as I knew, the piezoelectric element was a bi-directional element where sound is made when electricity flows through it and electricity is also made by pressure including the pressure by sound.
-But the effect of the piezoelectric element of making electricity by sound, which is one of the two effects, didn't work.
+But the effect of making electricity with sound didn't work in this embedded system.
 I didn't know the reason.
-So I changed the plan to measuring the frequency from a phone and sending it to the tuner by Bluetooth.
+So I changed the plan to measuring the frequency from a phone and sending it to the tuner through Bluetooth.
 The most difficult problem that took much time to solve was that arduino(atmega128) could only receive 1 byte at a time.
 I searched for it and found out a way of merging each 1 byte with atoi() function and managed to solve it.

 ## My opinion
-I implemented measuring the frequency, which is the most important part of a tuner, using a library in this work.
+I tried to find how to implement measuring the frequency, which is the most important part of a tuner, but I realized it was too complicated and I used a library for it at the time.
 I'd like to write the code for measuring the frequency on my own without using a library soon.

 ---
 ## February 25, 2022